 Also, the framing of value normalization and WTA as a novel computational goal is a bit odd as this is a major focus of the field of reinforcement learning (both abstractly at the computational level and more concretely in models of the circuits that regulate it).
 I know that the authors do not think they are the first to unify value judgements with selection criteria.
 The writing just comes across that way and should be clarified.

 We thank the Reviewer for their thoughtful consideration of the overall framing of the big picture goals of the paper.
 Upon reflection, we agree that the paper really centers on the importance of incorporating disinhibition into computational circuit-based models of decision-making.
-This we have significantly revised the Introduction and Discussion to focus on the theoretical and empirical importance of incorporating disinhibition into computational models of decision-making, and use the integration of value normalization and WTA selection as an example of how disinhibition increases the richness of circuit decision models.
+Thus we have significantly revised the Introduction and Discussion to focus on the theoretical and empirical importance of incorporating disinhibition into computational models of decision-making, and use the integration of value normalization and WTA selection as an example of how disinhibition increases the richness of circuit decision models.
 Please see the response to recommendations below for more detail on the changes.

 2. Link to other models